azurecitadel/azurecitadel/content/arc/servers/320-monitor.md

 Optional:

-1. Open Azure Security Center and view the Secure Score for your Azure arc connected machine
+1. Open 'Microsoft Defender for Cloud' and view the Secure Score for your Azure arc connected machine
 1. From Azure Sentinel, view collected events from your Azure Arc connected machine

 ## Resources